 We produce She Writes showcases and various one-off performances.

-We offer a very occasional email subscription newsletter with news, reviews, interviews and writing opportunities – click here if you want to subscribe.
-(The newsletter comes out very infrequently at the moment, due to work commitments.)
+We offer an occasional email subscription newsletter with news, reviews, interviews and writing opportunities – click here if you want to subscribe.
 You can find back issues in various formats in the DOWNLOADS section.

-We are also building an online video resource on YouTube full of interviews with ‘interesting and inspiring’ playwrights and women who work in the theatre, or women have some good advice to share; so far interviewees who have generously shared their advice are: Van Badham (then, Finborough Theatre); Gill Kirk and Samantha Ellis (playwrights); Alison Mead (Three4All); Gemma Lloyd (Act Up); Nancy Hirst (Icon Theatre); and expert in women in business, Dr Suzanne Doyle-Morris.
-If you would like to share your knowledge, please drop Sam a line.
+We have an online video resource on YouTube full of interviews with ‘interesting and inspiring’ playwrights and women who work in the theatre, or women have some good advice to share; some of those who have generously shared their advice are: Van Badham (then, Finborough Theatre); Gill Kirk and Samantha Ellis (playwrights); Alison Mead (Three4All); Gemma Lloyd (Act Up); Nancy Hirst (Icon Theatre); and expert in women in business, Dr Suzanne Doyle-Morris.
+If you would like to share your knowledge, please drop us a line.